ome/bioformats/components/native/bf-cpp/readme.txt

 Regardless of your platform, you will need to check out the Jace source code:

-  svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace
+  svn co -r 39 https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace

 Where /path/to/jace is the desired location of your Jace source code checkout.
+The "-r 39" matters, since Jace revisions 40 and later may not work with bf-cpp.

-As of this writing, the most recent revision was 23, and it was known to work.
+As of this writing, the most recent revision was 52, and it does not compile on some systems.
+We currently recommend revision 39.

-Revisions prior to 23 had problems preventing them from working properly with the bf-cpp package.
+If you attempt to use revision 46 or later, the Jace directory structure is different, and you will need to edit two paths:
+  1. jace-java.dir in build.properties
+  2. JACE_CPP_DIR in jace/Prerequisites.cmake

 The above command assumes you have the svn command line tool for Subversion installed.
 It should also work fine to plug in the above information to any